 - Industry accounting (agriculture, insurance companies, banks, insolvency, etc.)

 The Department guarantees fundamental theoretical, profiling, and elective courses in all three stages (bachelor, master, Ph.D.) of the study programme “Accounting and Corporate Financial Management”.
 More than 40 courses cover all areas of financial accounting and auditing (see Professional interests), including English courses.
 Furthermore, the Department participates in the international Master in Finance and Accounting (MIFA programme).

-The Department is engaged both in basic and applied research.
-The topics are in the line with Professional interests, with the main focus on the specifics of IFRS adoption in transition countries, application of economic theories in accounting and auditing, accounting measurement, and application of mathematical modelling in finance and accounting.
+The Department is engaged both in fundamental and applied research.
+The topics cover Professional interests stated above, with the main focus on the specifics of IFRS adoption in transition countries, application of economic theories in accounting and auditing, accounting measurement, and application of mathematical modelling in finance and accounting.